asalatto/cpacc-study-guide/2-accessibility-and-universal-design/d-build-environment-accessibility.md

     * access to different means of transportation
     * routes
     * the outdoor environment
-* Policies, guidelines, and recommendations.
+* Policies, guidelines, and recommendations

 ---